 - Stir-fry Fish Cubes: Chinese mushrooms add an earthy flavor to this recipe.

 - Buddha’s Delight: A simplified version of the popular vegetarian dish, traditionally served on the first day of Chinese New Year.

-- Brasied Tofu: In this recipe medium or soft tofu and vegetables are braised in a simple, flavorful mixture of soy sauce, stock, and sugar, with a splash of Asian sesame oil added at the end.
+- Braised Tofu: In this recipe, medium or soft tofu and vegetables are braised in a simple, flavorful mixture of soy sauce, stock, and sugar, with a splash of Asian sesame oil added at the end.